 Unfortunately, couples who are not legally married are not afforded these same opportunities.
 Unmarried couples cannot benefit from the same legal mechanisms as married couples for deciding these important issues when their relationships end.
-However, same sex couples and cohabiting opposite sex couples can use cohabitation agreements to resolve some of these issues in advance.
+However, an unmarried couple can use a “cohabitation agreement” to resolve some of these issues in advance.

 A cohabitation agreement is a document that specifically outlines the rights and obligations of each party if they ever find themselves at the point of separation.
 These contracts can be tailored to govern many areas of concern that the parties may face, such as the division of jointly owned personal and real property, the financial and general obligations of each person, and the payment of any post-breakup support.
 Entering into a cohabitation agreement will allow a couple to explore their relationship (and save money in the process) by living together, while setting in place defined legal protections and specified rights if the relationship deteriorates.
 These arrangements not only provide peace of mind at the outset of the relationship, but also can make an emotionally difficult time at the end of the relationship go smoother.